Warship

-A warship or combatant ship is a naval ship that is built and primarily intended for naval warfare.
-Usually they belong to the armed forces of a state.
+A warship or combatant ship is a naval ship that is used for naval warfare.
+Usually they belong to the navy branch of the armed forces of a nation, though they have also been operated by individuals, cooperatives and corporations.
 As well as being armed, warships are designed to withstand damage and are typically faster and more maneuverable than merchant ships.
 Unlike a merchant ship, which carries cargo, a warship typically carries only weapons, ammunition and supplies for its crew.
-Warships usually belong to a navy, though they have also been operated by individuals, cooperatives and corporations.

 In wartime, the distinction between warships and merchant ships is often blurred.
-In war, merchant ships are often armed and used as auxiliary warships, such as the Q-ships of the First World War and the armed merchant cruisers of the Second World War.
-Until the 17th century it was common for merchant ships to be pressed into naval service and not unusual for more than half a fleet to be composed of merchant ships.
+Until the 17th century it was common for merchant ships to be pressed into naval service, and not unusual for more than half of a fleet to be composed of merchant ships—there was not a large difference in construction, unlike the difference between a heavily armoured battleship and an ocean liner.
 Until the threat of piracy subsided in the 19th century, it was normal practice to arm larger merchant ships such as galleons.
-Warships have also often been used as troop carriers or supply ships, such as by the French Navy in the 18th century or the Japanese Navy during the Second World War.
+Warships have also often been used as troop carriers or supply ships, such as by the French Navy in the 18th century or the Imperial Japanese Navy during the Second World War.
+In war since the early 20th century, merchant ships were often armed and used as auxiliary warships, such as the Q-ships of the First World War and the armed merchant cruisers of the Second World War.

-History and evolution of warships

-First warships

-The first evidence of ships being used for warfare was in Ancient Egypt, specifically the northern Nile River most likely to defend against Mediterranean inhabitants.
-The galley warship most likely originated in Crete an idea which was soon copied and popularized by the Phoenicians.
-In the time of Mesopotamia, Ancient Persia, Phoenicia, Ancient Greece and the Ancient Rome, warships were always galleys (such as biremes, triremes and quinqueremes): long, narrow vessels powered by banks of oarsmen and designed to ram and sink enemy vessels, or to engage them bow-first and follow up with boarding parties.
-The development of catapults in the 4th century BC and the subsequent refinement of this technology enabled the first fleets of artillery-equipped warships by the Hellenistic age.
-During late antiquity, ramming fell out of use and the galley tactics against other ships used during the Middle Ages until the late 16th century focused on boarding.